Mwindo/word-games/Word_Train/README.md

 ## Tests

-Run `python3 -m pytest` from this directory
+Run `python3 -m pytest` from this directory.